Wisconsin’s “Gold Star List” had this entry, which was the first piece I found:

 By the morning of 4 November they had occupied the heights north of La Tuilerie Ferme, six kilometers behind the main enemy line.
 The position was considered strong.
 The headquarters of the 9th Infantry was set up at “Ferme La Forge”.
 The 3rd batallion set up an outpost line about 100 yards north of the farmhouse.
 The 2nd batallion set up at the rear of the 3rd just south of the farm.
 The 1st batallion set up 500 yeards to the rear of the 2nd.
 Once these positions had been established, the men were finally treated to a hot meal and some rest.
 The men were in a good mood because they had full stomachs and a relatively safe position.
 It was a break from the tension of the past several days, and they took advantage of it to grab a few precious hours of sleep.
 Arthur spent his last night sleeping under the stars of the French sky.

 4 November, 1918: Starting at about 9:30am, the 2nd and 3rd batallion combined to try to gain the high ground overlooking the town of Beaumont-en-Argonne.
 It was almost certainly during this attack that Arthur was killed somewhere between the edge of the woods near the Ferme La Forge and the town of Beaumont-en-Argonne.
-Oscar would have to soldier on without his brother from this point on.
 The 9th was able to take the ground and it occupied it for the remainder of the 4th and during the 5th of November.

 6 November, 1918: A 2:00am march brought the 9th infantry through Beaumont-en-Argonne where they rendezvoused with additional troops near Beaumont-Létanne Hill 241.
 They continued about 4km until they found themselves on the west bank of the Meuse river just northeast of Beaumont-en-Argonne near the town of Létanne.